rnimour/spring-kafka-consumer-producer/README.md

-This project contains two tiny Spring Boot modules which send messages to or read messages from Kafka.
+This project contains two tiny Spring Boot apps which send messages to or read messages from Kafka.

 The producer-app exposes a port at `localhost:8080` and has a single POST endpoint `/messages` which sends the body of the HTTP request (text/plain) to the topic `my-spring-topic`.